Isis2 Cloud Computing Library

-The need for high assurance has never been greater: with the trends towards data centers of all sizes and shapes (ranging from small racks of just a dozen or two machines to massive cloud computing data centers with hundreds of thousands of them), developers of modern computing systems need to target the Web, employ Web Services APIs, and yet somehow ensure that the solutions they build can scale out without loss of assurance properties such as data security (who knows what the other users of the cloud might be doing… or what might be watching?), consistency and fault-tolerance.
+So who might find our work useful?
+The premise behind this project is that the need for high assurance has never been greater: with the trends towards data centers of all sizes and shapes (ranging from small racks of just a dozen or two machines to massive cloud computing data centers with hundreds of thousands of them), developers of modern computing systems need to target the Web, employ Web Services APIs, and yet somehow ensure that the solutions they build can scale out without loss of assurance properties such as data security (who knows what the other users of the cloud might be doing… or what might be watching?), consistency and fault-tolerance.
+The Isis2

 library was built to help you solve this problem in an easy way, closely matched to the style of development used for standard object-oriented applications that use GUI builders.

 One fairly recent push has focused on speed: during 2014 we decided to port Isis2

 to a relatively modern API called "verbs" that was originally intended to be very broadly useful, but somehow got an early reputation of being specific to Infiniband (a very high speed interconnect, but used mostly on HPC clusters).
 Our initial focus has been on porting Isis2

 to simply use Verbs with Infiniband and to get the full speed feasible in that configuration, and this has been quite successful although some work remains to be finished as of the date of this edit (April 2014).
 Then we plan to broaden the solution to work with Ethernet.
 At that point Isis2